 Grade: Grade 2-3.
 These railway sleepers are less regular in shape and condition than the grade 1's.
-They more weathered, irregular, with splits, bends and 'character'.
-SEE PHOTOS
+They more weathered, irregular, with splits, bends, occasional bolts and oodles of 'character'.
+A mixture of Grade 2 and Grade 3 - SEE PHOTOS

 Colour: Various shades of light, medium and dark brown.
 See photos above.